Magdalena Festival: La tornà de la romeria (the return from the pilgrimage) and the Procession of Penitents

 The so-called tornà de la romería had disappeared for some years, but it was recently started again by the Colla El Pixaví.
 It begins at 3:45 pm at the Mary Magdalene Chapel and stops at every chapel and religious building on the way.
 The arrival at the Basilica of Our Lady of Lledó is especially emotional, as this is the place where some people pray and where pilgrims sing the Hail Mary.
 It is also the place where the dignitaries going to the Mary Magdalene Chapel and the pilgrims coming back from it meet.

 At 7:00 pm the pilgrims arrive back in the city, preceded by the carros (motor-driven house-like constructions on wheels) which participate in the pilgrimage.
-They are followed by little traditional gaiatas, els Cavallers and the dignitaries, who walk in procession as far as the Plaza Mayor.
+They are followed by little traditional gaiatas, els Cavallers and the dignitaries, who walk in procession as far as the Plaza Mayor, together with the festival court and the city band.
 Next comes the "Penitents' Procession", which is traditionally the first procession of Holy Week in Spain.

+A High Mass is held at the Basilica to mark the formal return of the pilgrimage group back to Castellon proper.

 Gaiatas Parade

 The Gaiatas Parade is part of la tornà de la romería.
-It allows the townspeople to show off the nineteen different gaiatas of the city (one per district), accompanied by the members of the respective sector commission.
-In addition, two more gaiatas are shown: one sponsored by a well-known savings bank that maintains the tradition of les xiquetes del meneo, and the other the gaiata of the city, which represents the whole city and was the one chosen as the best gaiata in the previous year's gaiata competition.
+It allows residents of the city and tourists alike, as well as residents of the province, to show off the nineteen different gaiatas of the city (two each per district, the main gaiata and the children's gaiata of the sector), accompanied by the president, matron and members of the respective sector commission.
+In addition, two more gaiatas are shown: one sponsored by a well-known savings bank that maintains the tradition of les xiquetes del meneo, and the other the two gaiatas of the city, which represents the whole city and were the ones chosen as the best gaiatas in the previous year's gaiatas competition.
+All in all 41 floats are presented.

-The Gaiata Parade passes through the city with the festival queens and their corresponding courts of honour, as well as a representation of the City Council and of the 'Corporació Municipal de Festes', the 'Junta de Festes de Castelló' and the Banda Municipal de Castelló.
+The Gaiata Parade passes through the city with the festival queens and their corresponding courts of honour, as well as a representation of the City Council and of the 'Corporació Municipal de Festes', the 'Junta de Festes de Castelló' and the City Band.

-The only music which can be played at the parade is the classic Rotllo i Canya.
+The only music which can be played at the parade is the classic Rotllo i Canya by concert bands.
 It starts after la tornà de la romeria.
-The members of the "commission" of gaiata infantil are followed by the members of the commission in charge of the main gaiata in the procession.
+The members of the district "commissions" of gaiata infantil are followed by the members of the commission in charge of the main gaiata in the procession.
 One of the traditions of this act is les voltetes (the queen dances around her canya).
-People ask members of the commissions, only girls, to do the volteta so that they show their dresses.
+People ask members of the commissions, traditionally girls and now boys only in the children's gaiata section, to do the volteta so that they show their dresses.